mttrchrds/react-mui-formik/README.md

-Small project to test integration of React, Material UI and Formik.
+Small project from 2019 to test integration of React, Material UI and Formik.

 Uses Create React App.